-All expenses related to both Milpo and the Nicaragua Portfolio have been expensed to the income statement, in accordance with the Company's Exploration and Evaluation Assets policy.
+All expenses related to both Nexa and the Nicaragua Portfolio have been expensed to the income statement, in accordance with the Company's Exploration and Evaluation Assets policy.

-RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED JUNE 30, 2018
+RESULTS OF OPERATIONS FOR THE THREE MONTHS ENDED SEPTEMBER 30, 2018

-The principal business activity during the three months ended June 30, 2018 was working towards the completion of the Arrangement with Atacama Pacific, as well the evaluation of other precious metal projects that can be developed into mines with a view towards their acquisition.
-On May 14, 2018, the Arrangement was entered into to amalgamate as a single entity by way of a plan of arrangement completed under the Business Corporations Act (Ontario).
-This was completed on July 24, 2018 - see section "Events Subsequent to June 30, 2018" on page 6 of this MD&A.
+The principal business activity during the three months ended September 30, 2018 was working towards the completion of the Arrangement with Atacama Pacific, as well the evaluation of other precious metal projects that can be developed into mines with a view towards their acquisition.
+On July 24, 2018, the Arrangement was completed and the companies amalgamated as a single entity by way of a plan of arrangement completed under the Business Corporations Act (Ontario).

-The Company also entered into the Milpo Agreement in April 2017 pursuant to which the Company has the right to acquire the Peruvian Portfolio.
+The Company also entered into the Nexa Agreement in April 2017 pursuant to which the Company has the right to acquire the Peruvian Portfolio.
 In addition, the Company also applied for 10,000 hectares of exploration concessions in Nicaragua in May 2017.
 The Company continues to focus on its strategy of evaluating and acquiring precious metal projects.

-The Company recorded a loss of \$2,378,172 for the three months ended June 30, 2018, compared to a loss of \$1,337,305 for the same period in 2017.
-The increase in loss of \$904,453 was primarily due to the Arrangement, as well as an increase in corporate activity during the period, as represented as follows:
+The Company recorded a loss of \$938,744 for the three months ended September 30, 2018, compared to a loss of \$1,581,140 for the same period in 2017.
+The decrease in loss of \$642,396 was primarily due to the capitalizing costs relating to directly to the Arrangement that had been expensed in previous quarters, offset by an increase in corporate activity during the period, as represented as follows: